 A.I.
 Will Help Answer Student Questions

 When a new batch of college freshmen is admitted, college staff are often deluged with questions about enrollment and financial aid.
-That’s where A.I. chatbots like AdmitHub can seriously help.
+Answering common questions is where A.I. chatbots can help.

 These chatbots work just like the customer service chatbots that are currently in use on other websites – they automatically answer user questions, 24 hours a day.
-AdmitHub is already in use at Georgia State University, where it answered 200,000 questions from students in its first summer alone.
+One chatbot, in use at Georgia State University, answered 200,000 questions from students in its first summer alone.